reoccurcat/discord2groupme/README.md

 Q: Why are you using two different programming languages?

 A: I took the easiest tutorial on an http POST listener and the easiest tutorial on a discord bot and threw them together to create this.

+Q: Where do I get the groupme user ID?

+A: Start groupmehook without setting one in config.json, it will print user IDs for you.

+Q: I get `node SyntaxError: missing ) after argument list` when I use discordhook.

+A: Update node.js.